madiodio/remark-twemoji/readme.md

 ### `options.isReact` (boolean)

 When using this plugin in a React setup, Twemoji will parse a dom node containing the attribute `class` instead of `className` which causes a warning at runtime.
-So you're using React in your setup, use this to instruct the plugin to replace `class` by `className` in the final node, eg: ...`[twemoji, { isReact: true }]`...
+So if you're using React in your setup, use this to instruct the plugin to replace `class` by `className` in the final node, eg: ...`[twemoji, { isReact: true }]`...

 ## Other options